leonvandenbeukel/Four-In-A-Row/README.md

 # Electronic DIY Four In A Row Game

+### Warning!

+This repo is not complete yet.. what's missing is the App but it might get you started.

 Schema of the Four In A Row Game as found on my youtube channel: